getomni/spicetify/README.md

 ## Info

-With the new versions of Spotify and Spicetify the main branch theme doesn't work anymore as it is outdated.
-Now with this new version, you can enjoy all the new Spotify functionalities using the Omni theme.
+With the new versions of Spotify and Spicetify the main branch theme became outdated and doesn't work anymore.
+Using this version (v2), you can enjoy all Spotify functionalities from new releases using the Omni theme.

 ## Install